+Mixbus 3 is a complete rewrite for 64bit and multicore processing, and since it’s been out for less than two months there will inevitably be some issues on some platforms.
 We initially had serious issues with stability and performance on our studio test machine that totally disappeared totally on a different machine.
-We believe the issues were related to our Tascam digital mixer and the firewire interface, but its tricky to track down support for older hardware and new software like Mixbus.
+We believe the issues were related to our Tascam digital mixer and the firewire interface, but it’s tricky to track down support for older hardware and new software like Mixbus.
 It will, of course, take some time for manufacturers to include it in their testing process, increasing stability over time.

 How does it feel?

 Mixbus 3 is a wonderful little gem, and if like me you’re finding digital mixing to be too sterile and you miss the good ol’ hardware mixing days you are in for a treat.
-The stability niggles will be ironed out I’m sure over time, and are simply forgotten once you hear the incredible mixer at work.
+The stability niggles will be ironed out I’m sure over time and are simply forgotten once you hear the incredible mixer at work.
 The iPad generation might need to look elsewhere if the interface isn’t to their taste.

 With more Harrison proprietary plugins on the horizon and a rumoured hardware interface, the future is exciting for Mixbus.
-Entry price is an absolute no-brainer for anyone looking to add character to the, r mixes, and I’m glad the traditional approach to mixing is still being kept alive and very well in Nashville, Tennessee.
+Entry price is an absolute no-brainer for anyone looking to add character to their mixes, and I’m glad the traditional approach to mixing is still being kept alive and very well in Nashville, Tennessee.